 COVID-19 and Emergency School Closure:

 This COVID19: Risk Assessment and Action Plan document sets out the decisions taken and measures put in place to meet the Government’s planned reduction and easing of social distancing measures within their planned 'road-map'.
-The next phase is from 17 May and then again from 21 June.
-There has been very little guidance specific to schools at this point, so this risk assessment will guide our practice.
-We are hopeful that this will be the final risk assessment subject to national and local conditions of Covid-19.
+The next phase for schools will be at the start of the next academic year.
+Much is still unknown and will be subject to further guidance in mid-August.
+We are again hopeful that this will be the final risk assessment subject to national and local conditions of Covid-19.
 It is hoped through this process we as a school can continue to contribute to supporting our community in coming fully out of national lockdown by: a) helping to manage coronavirus locally in keep our school community safe while b) supporting all our children’s mental health and learning to the best of our endeavours and c) to support our communities need in returning to work.

 For the latest information please log onto your account at www.classdojo.com.